-Squarepoint Surveyors are experienced Party Wall Surveyors and can help you prepare the necessary Party Wall Notices and Party Wall Awards.
+Squarepoint Surveyors have experienced Party Wall Surveyors in London and can help you prepare the necessary Party Wall Notices and Party Wall Awards.
 We will ensure that all building works are completed properly, in full compliance with the law and with the minimum of inconvenience and disruption to yourselves and your adjoining neighbours.

 Unfortunately, some property owners fail to recognise the importance of this crucial piece of legislation which, after all, was put into place to protect the interests of all affected building owners.
 Whether you get on well with your neighbours and can’t foresee any problems, or you’re worried about aggravating an already brittle relationship, or you are simply trying to cut costs, be warned that not serving Notice carries real risks.